top of page

 If you are an older adult and require assistance with transportation, struggle with chronic health conditions, mobility limitations, hearing or vision problems and your support system is unable to tend to you immediately during an emergency, you can contact SMART911, CodeRed, your local county registry, or whichever other services emergency responders in your area use to provide immediate assistance.

 For more tips on how to prepare for disasters and emergencies, be sure to check back next month for our next emergency preparedness blog where we’ll focus on a specific disaster and what to do if you’re caught in the middle.
-You can also follow us on Facebook and Twitter or sign up for our newsletter to be the first to know when new content comes out!
+You can also follow us on Facebook and Twitter or sign up for our email list, to be the first to know when new content comes out!

 Resources